 Charging stations: what's the current state of deployment?

 In 2023, France passed the symbolic milestone of 100,000 charging stations for electric vehicles in May 2023.
-In fact, this figure has been rising steadily for several years, and is set to continue growing in the years ahead.
+In fact, this figure has been rising steadily for several years now, and is set to continue to do so in the years ahead.

-As a reminder, the French government's objective was to reach 100,000 public charging stations by 2020 and around 500,000 by 2030.
-This ambitious target will meet the expected growth in the number of electric vehicles in France.
+As a reminder, the French government's target was to have 100,000 public charging points by 2020 and around 500,000 by 2030.
+This ambitious target will make it possible to meet the expected growth in the number of electric vehicles in France.

-The deployment of charging stations is a major challenge for the energy transition.
-Electric electric vehicles produce no local emissions, which helps reduce air pollution.
-What's more, they are more energy-efficient than combustion-powered vehicles, reducing fossil fuel consumption.
+The deployment of charging points is a major challenge for the energy transition.
+Indeed, the electric vehicles do not produce local emissions, which helps to reduce air pollution.
+What's more, they are more energy-efficient than internal combustion vehicles, reducing fossil fuel consumption.

-As a result, France is well on the way to meeting its charging station deployment targets.
-The number of charging stations has doubled in two years, and the government has introduced a number of measures to support the development of charging infrastructure.
+As a result, France is well on the way to meeting its targets for the deployment of charging points.
+The number of charging points has doubled in two years, and the government has introduced a number of measures to support the development of charging infrastructure.

-In this article, we explore the key trends in the deployment of charging stations in France, the challenges ahead and the outlook for the future.
+In this article, we explore the key trends in the deployment of charging points in France, the challenges ahead and the outlook for the future.

 Table of contents